 Can File Arguments Use Revision Specifier?
 Can File Arguments Use Revision Range?
-Minimal Access Level Required No No list, admin
+Minimal Access Level Required No No list, admin, super

 - Processes marked as running continue to run to completion even if removed from the monitor table with p4 monitor clear. - If a command terminates prematurely on the server side, it may be erroneously listed as running.
-You can clear such processes with p4 monitor clear. - The p4 monitor terminate command will not mark a process for termination unless the process has already been running for at least ten seconds. - Some commands (for instance, p4 submit) invoke multiple processes.
-For example, dm\CommitSubmit or dm\SubmitChange may appear in the output of p4 monitor as two separate phases of the p4 submit command. - Some commands, such as p4 obliterate, cannot be terminated.
+Superusers can clear such processes with p4 monitor clear. - The p4 monitor terminate command will not mark a process for termination unless the process has already been running for at least ten seconds. - Some commands (for instance, p4 submit) invoke multiple processes.
+For example, dm\CommitSubmit or dm\SubmitChange may appear in the output of p4 monitor as two separate phases of the p4 submit command. - Some commands, such as p4 obliterate, cannot be terminated. - If you have enabled idle process monitoring for your server (by setting the monitor counter to 2), idle processes appear with a status of R, but with a command of IDLE.